 Cold weather causes blood vessels to constrict.
 During exercise, your body prioritizes circulation to the core and working muscles, meaning that you have less circulation in your hands.
-The combination of the cold weather and change in circulation from exercise mean you are not getting as much blood flow into your hands.
+The combination of the cold weather and change in circulation from exercise means you are not getting as much blood flow into your hands.
 Without sufficient blood flow, you experience a loss of dexterity, purple/blue hands, and numbness, followed by redness and pain upon rewarming.

-Severe cases of this are known as Raynaud’s Syndrome, and exercising in the cold can exacerbate the symptoms of Raynaud’s.
+Severe cases of this are known as Raynaud’s Syndrome; exercising in the cold can exacerbate the symptoms of Raynaud’s.
 What can prevent the symptoms of Raynaud’s?
 Keep your hands and feet protected from the cold.
 Warm, wicking socks on your feet, mittens on your hands (mittens keep your hands warmer than gloves), and hand/foot warmers on very cold runs will provide a protective layer from the cold and keep your extremities warm and dexterous.
 If you are prone to Raynaud’s in your feet, wear compression leggings or compression socks to promote blood flow to your feet.

-What gear should I use for winter runs?
+How should I dress for winter running?

 Depending on the temperatures, these are the key pieces of gear for winter runs: